CocktailJS/cocktailjs.github.io/_posts/blog/2013-07-24-test-helpers-with-talents.md

 var chai = require("chai"),
 	//...
-    Cocktail = require('../../lib/Cocktail'),
+    cocktail = require('../../lib/cocktail'),
     RestoreProcessors = require('../helper/RestoreProcessors');

     //...
-    Cocktail.mix(Cocktail, {
+    cocktail.mix(cocktail, {
     	'@talents': [RestoreProcessors]
 	});

 	//...

 	 afterEach(function(){
-        Cocktail.restoreDefaultProcessors();
+        cocktail.restoreDefaultProcessors();
     });

     //...

 ````

-One last step before we run our code is to _remove_ the current definition in `lib/Cocktail.js` file first because we don't need it anymore, and more importantly because it will fail if we apply a Talent with a method definition that is overriding an existing method in the target object.
+One last step before we run our code is to _remove_ the current definition in `lib/cocktail.js` file first because we don't need it anymore, and more importantly because it will fail if we apply a Talent with a method definition that is overriding an existing method in the target object.